 Instructional design is the study of how to design, create, and deliver the most effective training materials.
 It’s based not just on things that people did in the past or “things my teachers did in school.”
 Instead, it’s based on a scientific knowledge of how the brain works to process, store, retain, recall, and use information (known as cognitive science).
 Even better, instructional design is backed up with studies, evidence, and statistical data (see the classic book Evidence-Based Training Methods by Dr. Ruth Colvin Clark for an example).

 One instructional design technique based on an understanding of how the brain works is called “chunking.”
-We’ll explain it briefly, below, and show an example of chunking put to use in our Paper, Pulp, Tissue, and Corrugated e-learning libraries for paper manufacturers.
+We’ll explain it briefly, below, and show an example of chunking put to use in our online training libraries for pulp, paper, tissue, and corrugated manufacturers.

 The Bird’s Eye View on Chunking Training Materials